How to login

 Note that the

 -X argument can be used in conjunction with the agent-forwarding

 Having been through all the steps and logged in to JASMIN (well done!) you will be keen to do some real work.
 You could try the general purpose scientific analysis servers to get started.
-For example, from the JASMIN login server you might login to an analysis server such as:
+Use the list presented on the login screen to select a sci server which is not under heavy usage.

-If you are asked for a password when trying to login it indicates that ssh key forwarding is not working correctly.
-Please check that you have followed the instructions for setting this up on your local machine.
-There is no point in trying to enter a password as only ssh keys are accepted.
+If you are asked for a password when trying to login to this second machine, it indicates that your ssh key is not being forwarded.
+Please check that you have used the